-- (1) That the Committee recommend that Council: - (a) receive the report and note its contents. - (b) note the current arrangements whereby the General Manager is also a director of CentrePort have worked well since 1995. - (c) request the Chairman seek clarification from the Office of the Controller and Auditor-General on the appropriateness of Council's policy in relation to the General Manager also being a director of CentrePort Ltd, in light of the Controller and Auditor-General's most recent report on Governance of Local Authority Subsidiary Entities.
+- receive the report and note its contents. - (b) note the current arrangements whereby the General Manager is also a director of CentrePort have worked well since 199.5. - request the Chairman seek clarification from the Office of the Controller and Auditor-General on the appropriateness of Council's policy in relation to the General Manager also being a director of CentrePort Ltd, in light of the Controller and Auditor-General's most recent report on Governance of Local Authority Subsidiary Entities.